-Once you reach the base of the monument, look for a U.S. Park Ranger in a green shirt and beige hat.
+Once you reach the base of the monument, look for U.S. Park Rangers in green shirts and beige hats.

 He or she will direct you to one of two benches to sit down and wait until your time slot is called into the security entrance.

 The image is taken from the Washington Post.

 Security takes in 5 people at a time, but the line moves relatively quickly.

 WARNING: You will be exposed to all elements while waiting for security.
 There is no cover and you may be in direct sun for 20 minutes or more.
 Be sure to prepare for all weather conditions.

 Items that you may not bring to the Monument:

 - large backpacks and purses